stevearc/overseer.nvim/doc/guides.md

 **2) as a module**

 Similar to [custom components](#custom-components), templates can be lazy-loaded from a module in the `overseer.template` namespace.
-It is recommended that you namespace your tasks inside of a folder (e.g. `overseer/template/myplugin/first_task.lua`, referenced as `myplugin.first_task`).
-Overseer will automatically detect and load them.
+So if you put a task inside `<runtimepath>/lua/overseer/template/first_task.lua`, overseer will automatically detect and load it.

 ### Template definition